oapicf/pinterest-sdk/clients/php-symfony/generated/docs/Api/BoardsApiInterface.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 ## **boardsList**
-> OpenAPI\Server\Model\BoardsList200Response boardsList($adAccountId, $bookmark, $pageSize, $privacy)
+> OpenAPI\Server\Model\BoardsList200Response boardsList($adAccountId, $privacy, $bookmark, $pageSize)

 List boards

 Get a list of the boards owned by the \"operation user_account\" + group boards where this account is a collaborator Optional: Business Access: Specify an ad_account_id to use the owner of that ad_account as the \"operation user_account\".
-Optional: Specify a privacy type (public, protected, or secret) to indicate which boards to return. - If no privacy is specified, all boards that can be returned (based on the scopes of the token and ad_account role if applicable) will be returned.
+Optional: Specify a privacy type (public, protected, or secret) to indicate which boards to return. * If no privacy is specified, all boards that can be returned (based on the scopes of the token and ad_account role if applicable) will be returned.

 ### Example Implementation
 ```php